Implications of a Cosmogenic Origin of KM3-230213A for Ultra-High-Energy Protons: Model

 \subsection{Cosmic-ray Injection Spectra}

-Our model comprises two independent populations of UHECRs whose sources are distributed isotropically in space.
+Our model comprises two independent populations of UHECRs whose sources are distributed homogeneously in space.
 The first population is mixed in composition with five nuclear species: $^1$H, $^4$He, $^{14}$N, $^{28}$Si, and $^{56}$Fe.
 The second population is composed purely of protons.
 For each population, the CR spectrum observed at Earth is dependent on the spectrum of CRs injected into space, which we parameterize as: {

-} Here, $\gamma$ and $R_{\text{max}}$ are the spectral index and the maximum rigidity of the injected spectrum, respectively, $J_0$ is a free normalization parameter, $E_0$ is an arbitrary normalization energy. $A$ represents the nuclear species, $Z_A$ denotes its atomic number, and $f_A$ denotes its compositional fraction at a fixed energy with respect to the total injected spectrum.
+} Here, $\gamma$ and $R_{\text{max}}$ are the spectral index and the maximum rigidity of the injected spectrum, respectively, $J_0$ is a free normalization parameter, and $E_0$ is an arbitrary normalization energy.
+Each nuclear species is represented with its atomic mass $A$, where $Z_A$ denotes its atomic number, and $f_A$ denotes its compositional fraction at a fixed energy with respect to the total injected spectrum.
 For the pure-proton population $\sum_A f_A = f_p = 1$.
 It is important to note that the parameters for the two populations are independent.